To illustrate the value of fuzzy logic, examine both linear and fuzzy approaches to the following problem:

 Basic Tipping Problem.
-Given a number between 0 and 10 that represents the quality of service at a restaurant (where 10 is excellent), what should the tip be?
+Given a number from 0 through 10 that represents the quality of service at a restaurant (where 10 is excellent), what should the tip be?

-(This problem is based on tipping as it is typically practiced in the United States.
-An average tip for a meal in the U.S. is 15%, though the actual amount may vary depending on the quality of the service provided.)
+This problem is based on tipping as it is typically practiced in the United States.
+An average tip for a meal in the US is 15%, though the actual amount can vary depending on the quality of the service provided.

 Begin with the simplest possible relationship.
 Suppose that the tip always equals 15% of the total bill.

 service = 0:.5:10; tip = 0.15*ones(size(service)); plot(service,tip) xlabel('Service') ylabel('Tip') ylim([0.05 0.25])